telent/nixwrt/README.md

 somewhere between a prediction and a prophecy), and you can write your own (details later).
 If you write your own and then send pull requests, you will have helped fulfill the prophecy.

-## Some examples

-Complete examples (some more functional than others) are to be found in the `examples` directory

 # How to build it